Crassula Dillenius 1732 Latin: crassus = thick

 Crassula sarcocaulis Ecklon & Zeyher 1837

 This hardy sub-shrub has a profusion of small pink flowers during the summer.
 Possibly the only Crassula able to withstand the cold-wet English Winter, given a sunny position and well drained soil.
 It can also be treated as a bonsai and pruned to make a very nice specimen up to 12 inches tall.
-Any bit of stem stuck in the soil will root and grow into another plant.
+Any little bit of stem stuck in the soil will root and grow into another plant.
+Deserves to be more widely grown.

 Distributed from the Eastern Cape of South Africa to Malawi and Zimbabwe.
 Crassula sarcocaulis ssp. sarcocaulis grows in the Drakensberg mountains.